nus-cs2103-AY1920S1/duke/docs/README.md

 ![Help command](help.png)

-The user can further check the syntax required of each command to use it, by supplying the command interested.
+You can further check the syntax required of each command to use it, by supplying the command interested.

 Example of usage: